Community Suicide Prevention

 How We Help

 Our solution here at Mind Blank is prevention, education, and advocating help seeking pathways.
-We want to expose our young people to strategies that will help themselves and their peers in times of need.
+We want to expose people to strategies that will help themselves and their peers in times of need.
 We want our young people to speak up about their wellbeing.
 Our events encourage them to speak in a non-threating environment.
 We hold hope that mental illness and depression are not subjects of taboo to be swept under the carpet, but spoken about without shame.
 For those who suffer, to know that it is okay to talk about it and that there is help available.

 Mind Blank continues to partners with community organisations to implement proactive solutions in areas all over Australia.
 If you would like Mind Blank to come to your area we want to hear from you.